richardTowers/nashorn-presentation/README.md

 * Nashorn - what is it and why?
 * Nashorn - how does it work even?
 * Progressive JavaScript - what is it and why?
-* Progressive JavaScript on the JVM with Nashorn
+* Progressive JavaScript on the JVM with Nashorn and React
 * Not crazy enough?
 Let's Scala.

 A brief history of Java and JavaScript